 #3.
 The (Pre)Historic Highway 89

 Mile for mile, you won’t find a more spectacular route to take than Highway 89 from Yellowstone National Park to the northern Glacier National Park.
-The motorcycle ride is certainly a long one, taking 6 to 7 hours to travel the route’s 350 miles.
-But it is more than worth it.
-Not only will be get a chance to behold Montana’s current natural wonders—green pastures, mountain backdrops, and crystal lakes—you can experience wonders of the past as well.
+The motorcycle ride is certainly a long one, taking 6 to 7 hours to travel the route’s 350 miles, but it’s more than worth it.
+Not only will you get a chance to behold Montana’s current natural wonders—green pastures, mountain backdrops, and crystal lakes—you can experience wonders of the past as well.
 Stop in the town of Choteau to take in marvels of the prehistoric age where you can see the very first dinosaur egg ever discovered.
 This motorcycle ride is the perfect way to spend time at two of the world’s most beautiful and renowned national parks.
 Be sure not to miss out.

 #2.
 Beartooth Pass

 Beartooth Pass is easily the most dangerous of the motorcycle rides to be featured on this list.
 With its extreme ups and downs (nearly 12,000 feet in some stretches of road), US Highway 212 will surely leave your knuckles white with nervousness.
 Don’t expect many guardrails to keep you from careening off the side of the road, so take it slow and steady when you can.
 On your way up the 50 or so miles from Red Lodge to Silver Gate, you’ll see all Montana has to offer.
 From frigid tundra to secluded forests, snaking rivers, and absolutely stunning mountaintop views.
 Find out why many riders consider Beartooth Pass to be the quintessential motorcycle ride in all of Montana.